sindresorhus/sindresorhus.github.com/source/content/apps/photo-widget.md

 #### I have a feature request, bug report, or some feedback

 [Send it here.](https://sindresorhus.com/feedback?product=Photo%20Widget&referrer=Website-FAQ)

+#### The widget does not show up in the widget picker, the widget is stuck, or is missing from the Home Screen

+The iOS widget system is quite buggy and can fail a lot.
+This is not a problem with the app and out of my control.
+[Try this.](https://webtrickz.com/third-party-lock-screen-widgets-not-showing-ios-16/)

 #### I'm not seeing the new widget settings for showing date and album title